AruniRC/matconvnet-layers-dump/README.md

         + branch 2 gives a matrix
         + output of MixBasis is the linear combination of the cols of the matrix using the elements of the vector as weights
     - BatchSplit: split the batch into two -- even and odd numbered samples.
 This can be pretty handy when training a siamese network for face verification.

+### Source code organization:

+Each `vl_*.m` file implements the logic of the forward and backward passes for a layer.
+Each class file wraps a particular `vl_*.m` function so that they can be used to define a DAG object in MatConvNet.

 ### Example usage: TODO